freyamurphy/myProjects/README.md

 ## Other projects (not in repository)
 ### Medtronic Hololens Project – December 2017-March 2018
 As an extracurricular project I made a mixed reality app for the Microsoft Hololens.
 The aim of the app was to educate medical students about the knee and I made it using Unity and C#.
 I was in a team of 7 students, although I was the only one studying computing science.
-I can't put any of the code online as it is owned by Medtronic but I did make a video of the app which can be found here: https://uod.box.com/s/2ozbkm859ieyebw03g2obwl769lp9p3f
+I can't put any of the code online as it is owned by Medtronic.

 ### Network Analysis Project – March 2018
 Grade: A1
 Assignment for Algorithm and AI.
 I worked in a team with 3 other students to analyse aeroplane flight data.
-I wrote some Python programs to visualise the network graphically and some C++ programs to calcualte average path length for the network.
+I wrote some Python programs to visualise the network graphically and some C++ programs to calculate average path length for the network.

 ### C# Windows Forms apps – Febuary-March 2018
 Grades: A3 and A4